 Series B in 2021

-Alebund Pharmaceuticals is a biopharmaceutical company focused on developing innovative therapies for renal diseases and related chronic conditions.
-The company specializes in the research, development, regulatory approval, and commercialization of medicines aimed at treating various kidney diseases, including chronic kidney disease, complications associated with dialysis, nephropathy, diabetic kidney disease, and autosomal dominant polycystic kidney disease.
-With a diversified and balanced pipeline of drug candidates, Alebund Pharmaceuticals aims to provide comprehensive and high-quality solutions for patients suffering from renal diseases.
+Alebund Pharmaceuticals is a biopharmaceutical company specializing in the discovery and development of innovative therapies for renal diseases and associated chronic conditions.
+The company focuses on researching and commercializing treatments for a variety of kidney-related ailments, including chronic kidney disease, dialysis complications, nephropathy, diabetic kidney disease, and autosomal dominant polycystic kidney disease.
+With a diversified pipeline of drug candidates, Alebund Pharmaceuticals aims to deliver comprehensive, high-quality solutions to patients suffering from renal diseases, addressing both immediate and long-term healthcare needs in this critical area.

 Abogen Biosciences